Gross, Operational, and Net Profit (Differences)

 Net Profit

 Net profit is defined as the final amount of earnings that are available for payment to owners.
 There are no other obligations.
-Between profit and net profit exists three distinct groups of monetary transactions.
+Between profit and net profit exist three distinct groups of monetary transactions.

 1) Unusual Events – ordinary transactions that either generate costs or create additional revenue.
-This includes insurance proceeds and costs associated with that event, sale of equipment, write-down of value for intangible assets and so on.
+This includes insurance proceeds and costs associated with that event, sale of equipment, write-down of value for intangible assets, and so on.

-2) Extraordinary these are unusual and infrequent events causing a significant change in value for the business.
-Examples include a major lawsuit (gain or damages), sale of a division or any event that is rare.
+2) Extraordinary: these are unusual and infrequent events causing a significant change in value for the business.
+Examples include a major lawsuit (gain or damages), sale of a division, or any event that is rare.

-3) Income Taxes – some small businesses do not pay income taxes due to their legal standing with the IRS (S-Corporations, Partnerships and Limited Liability Companies).
+3) Income Taxes – some small businesses do not pay income taxes due to their legal standing with the IRS (S-Corporations, Partnerships, and Limited Liability Companies).

-Now let’s take a look at a full income statement identifying the various points of profit.
+Now, let’s take a look at a full income statement, identifying the various points of profit.

 GOLD NUGGET MINING INC.